flowa/amadae-hawk-dove-binary-model/README.md

     * Needed only if you want to convert result JSON files into one csv

 ## 2. Building and running the app UI client

+Simulation is implemented with F# using Fable and React.
+Bundling is done with Webpack.

 In the repository root folder in shell (bash, cmd, etc.):